gamecraft/EG-backend/docs/rest.markdown

 ## mark Phase as active ##
 Sets Phase as active.

-If Phase._id is equal to "next", then next Phase will be set as active.
+If Phase._id is equal to "next", then the first found unfinished Phase will be set as active.

+_this does not takes Phase.orderIndex yet_

     PUT <endpoint>/Phase/<Phase._id>/active